fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/final-reflections.md

 I know everyone is fried at this point, but thinking back through the course makes a big difference in what you take away from it and the quality of your critical thinking about diet and health, and hopefully just in general.
 I wouldn't bother if I didn't think it made a big impact.

+One last time: telling me what you were SUPPOSED to learn (that is, paraphrasing the syllabus) is very different from describing YOUR LEARNING EXPERIENCE.

 ## Grading
 - 28-30: **Excellent**.
 Presents an original, expressive, and sophisticated analysis of what the student has learned and how the readings relate to each other.
 It combines many specific examples from the readings with a detailed personal narrative of how they affected (or didn't) the student's thinking about diet and health.
 - 25-27: **Very good**.
-Provides excellent coverage of course topics, themes, and readings, with SOME (but not many) specific examples, and with a clear emphasis on creating a learning reflection rather than course summary.
+Provides excellent coverage of course topics, themes, and readings, with more than a few specific examples, connects readings from throughout the course, and demonstrates a clear emphasis on creating a learning reflection rather than course summary.
 - 20-24: **Good**.
-Provides solid coverage of course topics, themes, and readings---with a few examples---but tends more towards summary than a learning narrative.
+Provides solid coverage of course topics, themes, and readings---with some examples---but tends more towards summary than a learning narrative.
 - 15-19: **Fine**.
-Shows some evidence of thinking critically about core topics from the course, but does not demonstrate much knowledge of course content beyond superficial descriptions.
+Shows some evidence of thinking critically about core topics from the course, covers a wide variety of course themes, but does not demonstrate much knowledge of course content beyond superficial descriptions.
 - 10-14: **Marginal**.
-Basically summarizes or paraphrases the syllabus, but shows enough familiarity with enough readings to get some points.
+Basically summarizes or paraphrases the syllabus, but shows enough familiarity with the majority readings to get some points.
 - 0-9: **Not good**.
-Incoherent, overly general summary of some topics, many topics missing, no examples or engagement with readings.
+Incoherent, overly general summary of some topics, many topics missing, minimal examples or engagement with readings.